Read replicas Beta

 - Add the following GFlag for Master and T-Server: leader_failure_max_missed_heartbeat_periods = 10.
 Since the the data is globally replicated, RPC latencies are higher.
 We use this flag to increase the failure detection interval in such a higher RPC latency deployment.

-Then, click on Configure Read Replica and enter the following intent to create a read replica cluster on AWS.
+Then, click Configure Read Replica and then enter the following intent to create a read replica cluster on AWS.

 - Enter the set of regions: US East

 Since we do not need to a establish a quorum for read replica clusters, the replication factor can be either even or odd.
 Click Create.

 Examine the universe